On October 3, 2016, I was diagnosed with breast cancer. My surgeon was the one who gave me and Ray the news.

 Letrozole is used to treat certain types of breast cancer (such as hormone-receptor-positive breast cancer) in women after menopause.
 Letrozole is also used to help prevent cancer from returning.
 Some breast cancers are made to grow faster by a natural hormone called estrogen.
 Letrozole decreases the amount of estrogen the body produces and helps to slow or reverse the growth of these breast cancers.

 I have not had reconstruction surgery yet because the doctor wanted to wait until after the completion of my radiation treatments.
-Although I am now done with my rads, I'm still dealing with some insurance issues, so the surgery is still on hold.
+Although I have now finished with my rads, I'm still dealing with some insurance issues, so the surgery is still on hold.

 I was recently diagnosed with Lymphedema on my surgical arm and have now started PT for that.